lancercat/OSOCR-News/README.md

 # OSOCR-News
 ## 5th, May, 2024
-Depends on need, C4-Family may receive a weird DLC in the next months,
+Depends on an specific need, C4-Family may receive a weird DLC in the next months,

 which means we may or may not get the first of the "far more intresting stuffs" finished befor the AAAI ddl.